|

 contributions that shape the very landscape of the game.
 Geez, I hear

-I brought into the game 15 to 20 years ago, and they speak of them with such
+theories I brought into the game 15 to 20 years ago, and they speak of them

-acceptance today that you would think it was something learned it at their
+with such acceptance today that you would think it was something learned at

-grandfather's knee and something that has always been accepted.
-But the “unfairness” that did exist could
+their grandfather's knee, something that has always been accepted.
+But the “unfairness” that did

-and did have a mighty impact is on the subjective perceptions of some
+exist could, and did, have an impact on the subjective perceptions of

-of the people involved.
-It sometimes fueled a frustration that went beyond the
+some of the people involved.
+It sometimes fueled a frustration that went

-fact that advisors are often inherently frustrated from the get-go.
-As a
+beyond the fact that advisors are often inherently frustrated from the

-young teen-ager I was mildly involved in the Civil Rights movement in the
+get-go.
+As a young teen-ager I was mildly involved in the Civil Rights

 talking about his years with I know the theme of your story

-fits with how people already talk about and write about this period of
+fits with how some people already talk about and write about this period of

 evolution in baseball history.
 I can understand how you might have glossed